ruby-compiler-survey/ruby-compiler-survey/index.md

 This isn't a benchmarking game and this isn't a competition.
 The compilers target a variety of architectures and have diverse goals beyond simple performance so comparing quantitatively would not make sense.
 We aim to be objective but we do offer informed commentary on the techniques employed and how successful they are in producing efficient machine code from Ruby.
 The [author](https://chrisseaton.com/) is the founder of the TruffleRuby compiler but is trying to neutral.

 There's a page describing each compiler implementation, and an appendix describing how to build and use it.
 We assume medium-to-expert knowledge of compilers.
-If you have less experience we have a page with more simple descriptions of basic [concepts](concepts) to give you some context.
 Much of the information in this site is archaeological, so we apologies for any omissions or errors.

 <section id="overview">